phantomachine/sphinx2github/README.md

 BASH script to automate Sphinx-doc publishing and hosting on Github pages

-* Save this script your current current Sphinx-doc project source directory
+* Save this script to your current current Sphinx-doc project source directory

 * Script presumes you want to build latexpdf and html targets only (you can customize this more)